The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

 \subsection{Satellite Positioning and Clock Synchronization}

-An instantaneous bandwidth of $\Delta\nu = 1024$~MHz (Section~\ref{sec:receiver}) implies a coherence time of $\tau_{\rm c} \approx 1/\Delta\nu \approx 1$~ns and thus a coherence length of $c\tau_{\rm c} \approx 0.3$~m (with $c$ being the speed of light); longer coherence times and lengths can be achieved by subdividing the signal into narrower bands (to be discussed in Section~\ref{sec:correlation}).
+An instantaneous bandwidth of $\Delta\nu = 4096$~MHz (Section~\ref{sec:receiver}) implies a coherence time of $\tau_{\rm c} \approx 1/\Delta\nu \approx 0.24$~ns and thus a coherence length of $c\tau_{\rm c} \approx 7$~cm (with $c$ being the speed of light); if needed and appropriate, longer coherence times and lengths can be achieved by subdividing the signal into narrower bands (to be discussed in Section~\ref{sec:correlation}).
 When data from two observatories are correlated, the optical path difference needs to be controlled and compensated to within a small fraction of the coherence length.
-To facilitate a straightforward data correlation, the relative position of the telescopes needs to be known with an accuracy better than the coherence length at the time of correlation (not necessarily at the time of observation).
+To facilitate a straightforward data correlation, the relative position of the telescopes should be known with an accuracy better than the coherence length at the time of correlation (not necessarily at the time of observation).
 This was not possible for observatories on high Earth orbits, for which positions could be determined only within tens to hundreds of meters \citep[e.g.,][]{zakhvatkin2020}.

 As noted by, e.g., \citealt{kudriashov2021}, global navigation satellite systems (GNSS), and especially the Global Positioning System (GPS), can provide accurate position information for satellites on low Earth orbits.
-Commercially produced GPS receivers for LEO satellites regularly provide absolute post-processing position accuracies of few centimeters and velocity accuracies of few millimeters per second (e.g., \href{https://satcatalog.s3.amazonaws.com/components/46/SatCatalog_-_Moog_-_TriG_RO_-_Datasheet.pdf?lastmod=20210708015527}{JPL BlackJack+TOGA}) which is well within our requirements.
-Masses of such systems are around 3~kg, the power consumption is around 20~W.
+Commercially produced GPS receivers for LEO satellites regularly provide absolute post-processing position accuracies of few centimeters and velocity accuracies of few millimeters per second (e.g., \href{https://www.moog.com/content/dam/moog/literature/sdg/space/avionics/Moog-TriGROTriGPOD-Datasheet.pdf}{JPL BlackJack+TOGA}) which is well within our requirements.
+Masses of such systems are around 3~kg, the power consumption is around 20~W. Reduced-dynamic, post-processing precise orbit determination, which combines GNSS position measurements with dynamic modelling of the satellite orbit, regularly achieves ($1\sigma$) accuracies $<$5~cm \citep{allah2022}.

-Since each satellite will use its own on-board frequency reference standard, GNSS receivers are also required for synchronizing the individual clocks to a common absolute time and accurately time-stamping the recorded data, by means of a shared one-pulse-per-second (1PPS) reference signal.
+Since each satellite will use its own on-board frequency reference standard, GNSS receivers are also required for synchronizing the individual clocks to a common global reference time and accurately time-stamping the recorded data, by means of a shared one-pulse-per-second (1PPS) reference signal.
 This is possible to accuracies on the order of nanoseconds to tens of nanoseconds (depending on the equipment and the integration times used), and is a standard procedure in VLBI.